 The company is required to report any injuries to the State Board of Workers’ Compensation.
 If the claim is denied or if you are not provided with the correct benefits, you may need to get legal help.
 An experienced Atlanta workers’ compensation attorney will help make sure that your claim is submitted properly and will work to resolve any issues if the claim was denied.

 If you or a loved one were hurt in a construction accident, do not delay.
-Contact The Bader Law Firm today for a free initial case consultation.
+Contact Bader Scott Injury Lawyers today for a free initial case consultation.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.